nikbearbrown/NanoLex/Data/NanoLex_5.md

 #### Relational Adjectives (Pertainyms):
  - **Implantable:** Pertaining to the nature of being implantable within the body.

-### Expanded Definition and Usage Notes\nSyringeable implants represent a significant advancement in implantable device technology, particularly in the realms of drug delivery and genetic therapy.
+### Expanded Definition and Usage:
+Syringeable implants represent a significant advancement in implantable device technology, particularly in the realms of drug delivery and genetic therapy.
 Their design facilitates a non-invasive approach to implantation, reducing the need for extensive surgical procedures and the associated recovery times.
 This technology is especially beneficial in pediatric applications, where traditional surgical implantation can be more traumatic.
 The biodegradable nature of many syringeable implants also enhances patient safety by eliminating the need for device removal surgery, as the implant safely dissolves in the body over time after fulfilling its therapeutic role.

 By integrating these lexicographical components, we can create a comprehensive and nuanced dictionary entry for "syringeable implant," enriching our understanding of its use and significance in medical technology.